BACKCOUNTRY SKIING COURSES

 - 2 Eight hour field day sessions

-- Course and field session run by AMGA Certified Ski Guide
+- Course and field sessions run by AMGA Certified Ski Guide

 - Course sanctioned by American Avalanche Association

--Identify and safely move through dangerous backcountry terrain
+-Identify avalanche terrain and safely move through the backcountry

 -Communicate more effectively with your partners

--Understand how to assess conditions in the field including with the use of snow pit stability tests
+-Assess conditions in the field, including the use of snow pits and stability tests

-Trip Duration: 2 Eight Hr Field Days, 2hr Zoom, 7 hrs Online Learning
+Trip Duration: (2) 8hr Field Days, 2hr Zoom, 1hr Zoom, 7 hrs Online Learning

 Prerequisites: